blabaere/dotfiles/README.md

  - https://github.com/rcaloras/bash-preexec/blob/master/bash-preexec.sh

 ### Wezterm
 Wezterm includes a __COPY__ of the above mentioned HOOK scripts !
-See /etc/profile.d/wezterm.sh
+See `/etc/profile.d/wezterm.sh` for details.
-So the fix should first check if bash is running in wezterm before trying to load the HOOKs
+So any fix should first check if bash is running in wezterm before trying to load bash-preexec.
+With a bit of luck, appending a function call to the HOOKs could work the same in all cases.

 ### Alacritty
 It seems alacritty does nothing special so both setting PROMPT_COMMAND and using bash-preexec should work fine.